loanmarket/career-ladder/Cloud.md

 - I am able to design cloud solutions based on the requirements.
 - I am able to code and integrate quality solutions in the cloud.
 - I am able to support and suggest improvements for solutions to ensure they meet business requirements and are resilient.
-- I understand and develop solutions that adhere compliance and security standards.
+- I understand and develop solutions that adhere to compliance and security standards.
 - I know how to stand up a build and delivery pipeline.

 #### I am recognised by my desire to learn and my motivation to improve.